 1967 Porsche 907 test car Ebbro - 44299 (resin)

 Starting in the early 1960’s, Porsche began to release a succession of race cars.
 The interesting bit about this was that they introduced the new model while the older one was still competitive.
 Thus, the cars had a lot in common.
 The 907 was one of these models.
 It was released in early 1967, right after it’s “predecessor”, the 910.
 So the 907 used the same tubular chassis and running gear of the 910.
 However, it sported a longer fiberglass body, specifically tailored to endurance racing.
 The engine was a boxer-6 with 1991 cm³, with SOHC and 12 valves.
-Power output was only around 110 hp, but for a 600 kg car it was enough.
+Power output was over 200 hp, and for a 600 kg car it was enough.
 And if we’re talking about endurance racing, we’re talking about Le Mans.

 The test session for the 1967 Le Mans race occured on April 4th.
 Porsche’s factory team had two cars in the test session, #907-001 (#40) and #907-002 (#41).
 Piloting 907 #40 were the German duo Gerhard Mitter and Herbert Linge (yes, that Linge), both factory pilots.
 The Le Mans test session was a sort of shakedown session for the car, and by the end Porsche was happy.
 However, though 907 #40 managed a 20th place in the test session, it did not race in June.
 Instead, on the start line were #907-003 and #907-004, that respectively DNF and finished in fifth place.